Iqbal-Elham/Capstone-module-2/README.md

 > Give credit to everyone who inspired your codebase.

-- we would like to thank Microverse Community
+- We would like to thank Microverse Community

 <p align="right">(<a href="#readme-top">back to top</a>)</p>